-If the proposed new unit is agreed to or found to be appropriate, PERB will conduct an election in the unit to determine which employee organization, if any, shall become the exclusive representative of the new unit.
-The ballot in the election would include as choices the name of the incumbent exclusive representative, 16 the name of the employee organization which filed the severance petition, "no representation," and the name of any employee organization which filed a valid ballot intervention pursuant to Regulation 40310.17 A majority of the valid votes cast determines the outcome of the election.
-Additional information concerning the conduct of representation elections is
+If the proposed new unit is agreed to or found to be appropriate, and voluntary recognition cannot be granted, PERB will conduct an election in the unit to determine which employee organization, if any, shall become the exclusive representative of the new unit.
+The ballot in the election would include three choices: the name of the incumbent exclusive representative, 16 the name of the employee organization which filed the severance petition, "no representation," and the name of any employee organization which filed a valid ballot intervention pursuant to regulation 51310.
+17 A majority of the valid votes cast determines the outcome of the election.
+Additional information concerning the conduct of representation elections is available by obtaining a copy of the PERB brochure titled "Representation Elections" (PERB-1002) from the PERB website.